Skip to content

 Loading multiple images with wildcards

-Given the two files above will this configuration
+Given the two files above, this configuration

 custom_images: